The Fundamental Question of the Pandemic Is Shifting

 But that problem—that collective behavior was starting to change against collective interest—shows the weaknesses of the CDC’s decisions.
 “Science doesn’t stand outside of society,” Cecília Tomori, an anthropologist and a public-health scholar at Johns Hopkins, told me.
 “You can’t just ‘focus on the science’ in the abstract,” and especially not when you’re a federal agency whose guidance has been heavily politicized from the get-go.
 In that context, it was evident that the new guidance “would send a cultural message that we don’t need masks anymore,” Tomori said.
 Anticipating those reactions “is squarely within the expertise of public health,” she added, and the CDC could have clarified how its guidelines should be implemented.
 It could have tied the lifting of mask mandates to specific levels of vaccination, or the arrival of worker protections.
 Absent that clarity, and with no way for businesses to even verify who is vaccinated, a mass demasking was inevitable.
 “If you’re blaming the public for not understanding the guidance—wow,” Duke’s Gavin Yamey said.
 “If people have misunderstood your guidance, your guidance was poor and confusing.”

 Meanwhile, the idea that the new guidance led to more vaccinations is likely wrong.
 “I’ve overseen close to 10,000 people being vaccinated, and I’ve yet to hear ‘I can take the mask off’ as a reason,” Theresa Chapple-McGruder, a local-health-department director, told me.
-Although visits to the site vaccines.gov spiked after the CDC’s announcement, actual vaccination rates increased only among children aged 12 to 15, who had become eligible the day before.
+Although visits to the site vaccines.gov spiked after the CDC’s announcement, actual vaccination rates increased only among children ages 12 to 15, who had become eligible the day before.
 Meanwhile, a KFF survey showed that 85 percent of unvaccinated adults felt that the new guidance didn’t change their vaccination plans.
 Only 10 percent said they were more likely to get vaccinated, while 4 percent said they were less likely.
 Vaccination rates are stuck on a plateau.

 Creating incentives for vaccination is vital; treating the removal of an important protective measure as an incentive is folly.
 The latter implicitly supports the individualistic narrative that masks are oppressive burdens “that people need to get away from to get back to ‘normal,’” Rhea Boyd, a pediatrician and public-health advocate from the Bay Area, told me.
 In fact, they are an incredibly cheap, simple, and effective means of collective protection.
 “The pandemic made clear that the world is vulnerable to infectious disease and we should normalize the idea of precaution, as we see in other countries that have faced similar epidemics,” Boyd said.
 “But recommendations like this say, This is something we put behind us, rather than something we put in our back pocket.”